Does Myth (Still) Have A Function In Jungian Studies? Modernity, Metaphor, and Psycho-Mythology

 For Giegerich, mythological amplification is not only a nostalgic, sentimental exercise but also an abusive method.
 In this respect, he criticizes Jungians who attempt, for example, "to reclaim Aphrodite for modern life experience."
 He says that this reclamation project is "a terrible abuse of poor Aphrodite, who, being dead, has no way to defend herself against this abuse."
 How, he wonders, can Jungians "seriously want to recognize Aphrodite in, or find her relevant to," the sense of the beautiful, erotic, or sexual in modern fantasy and behavior, when the modern situation has so moralistically distorted and so commercially appropriated and exploited that sense (1999: 181)?

 Many modern people are not at all psychological.
-They remain mythological.
-That is, like ancient people, they still believe that gods exist, or at least that God with a capital "G" exists, quite literally, in a supernatural dimension — in spite of the fact that, as Harris says, "there is no more evidence to justify a belief in the literal existence of Yahweh" than, for example, "Zeus" (2004: 16).
+They remain strictly and exclusively mythological.
+That is, like ancient people, they still believe that gods exist, or at least that God with a capital "G" exists, quite literally, in a supernatural dimension - in spite of the fact that, as Harris says, "there is no more evidence to justify a belief in the literal existence of Yahweh" than, for example, "Zeus" (2004: 16).
 Giegerich says that in the modern situation it is no longer feasible for people to have what he calls "truly mythic experience."
 On the contrary, many modern people have the same experience of myth as ancient people.
 These people are "modern" only in the sense that they are in the modern situation.
 They do not have modern consciousness.
 They are "ancient" people in the modern situation.
 Like ancient people, they have truly mythic experience.
 Of course, these ancient people in the modern situation are, as Harris notes, quite selective in what qualifies as truly mythic experience.
 For example, they arbitrarily believe in "God," or Yahweh, but not in Zeus.
 "Imagine," Harris says, "President Bush addressing the National Prayer Breakfast in these terms: 'Behind all of life and all history there is a dedication and a purpose set by the hand of a just and faithful Zeus'" (2004: 46-7).
-Or, I might say, imagine President Clinton interviewing an intern in the Oval Office of the White House and wearing a W.W.Z.D. — "What would Zeus do?" — bracelet.
-What, then, would Hera — I mean, Hillary — do?
+Or, I might say, imagine President Clinton interviewing an intern in the Oval Office of the White House and wearing a W.W.Z.D. - "What would Zeus do?" - bracelet.
+What, then, would Hera - I mean, Hillary - do?
 Is not this image hilarious?

 Some people in the modern situation have modern consciousness.
 They do not have what Giegerich calls "truly mythic experience" but, like Jung, they have psychic experience of myth.
 As they experience myth, it is a projection of the psyche.
 Jungians psychologize the experience of myth.
 They deliteralize the gods, metaphorize them.
 They punctuate the "gods" in quotation marks.
 Rhetorically, they regard ancient mythological figures figuratively.
 The decisive difference between people with modern consciousness — among them, Jungians — and people with ancient consciousness is a capacity for metaphor.

 Harris says that "it does not seem out of place to wonder whether the myths that saturate our discourse will wind up killing many of us" (2004: 47).
 As Harris says, "That it would be a horrible absurdity for so many of us to die for the sake of myth does not mean, however, that it could not happen" (2004: 129).
-What is dangerous, even deadly, I would argue, is not myths but an incapacity for metaphor in relation to myths.
+What is dangerous, even deadly, I would argue, is not myths as such but an incapacity for metaphor in relation to myths.
 When people in the modern situation take myths literally rather than metaphorically, they have an all too convenient excuse to take lives in the name of the gods.

 "Mythology is a psychology of antiquity," Hillman says.
-"Psychology is a mythology of modernity" (1979: 23).
+"Psychology is a mythology of modernity" (1979a: 23).
 Jung says that the psyche is intrinsically mythopoeic.
-The psyche, he says, spontaneously projects myths — or produces modern dreams, fantasies, and experiences similar to ancient myths.
+The psyche, he says, spontaneously projects myths - or produces modern dreams, fantasies, and experiences similar to ancient myths.
 Freud employs a special term for this process: "Psycho-mythology" (1985: 286).
 In this respect, Jungians are neither exclusively mythological nor exclusively psychological but are inclusively "psycho-mythological."
 Jungian psychology is not a "psychology" in the conventional sense but a "psycho-mythology."

 References